yunakangdev/pikamovie/README.md

 - [ ] implement fade animation when nominees added / deleted

-- [ ] add user information to dashboard
+- [x] add user information to dashboard using firebase

 - [ ] save nominated movies for the user and display it on dashboard